-The ConocoPhillips SPIRIT of Conservation program is inviting applications for competitive grant funding to be awarded through the 2020 funding cycle.
-The purpose of this funding is to restore grassland, wetland, sage-steppe, and coastal habitats for birds; protect key habitats for birds; and provide technical assistance to improve bird habitat conservation practices on working lands, with an emphasis in focal geographies.
-The program is a partnership among ConocoPhillips, the National Fish and Wildlife Foundation, the U.S. Fish and Wildlife Service, and the U.S.D.A.
-Natural Resources Conservation Service.
-Approximately \$1,300,000 is expected to be available for grant awards in 2020.
+The ConocoPhillips SPIRIT of Conservation program is inviting applications for competitive grant funding to be awarded through the 2021 funding cycle.
+The purpose of this funding is to protect, restore, or enhance grassland, wetland, sage-steppe, and coastal habitats for birds; and to conduct identified priority avian research or monitoring, with an emphasis in focal geographies.
+The program is a partnership among ConocoPhillips, the National Fish and Wildlife Foundation, and the U.S. Fish and Wildlife Service.
+Approximately \$1,300,000 is expected to be available for grant awards in 2021.